-I was getting very good at playing and every time the Shadows brought our a new record I would buy it and then sit for hours next to our record player and learn three notes at a time so I was able to get the playing style and sound as close as possible to the style and sound of Hank.
+I was getting very good at playing, and every time the Shadows brought out a new record I would buy it and then sit for hours next to our record player and learn three notes at a time, so I was able to get the playing style and sound as close as possible to the style and sound of Hank.

-I did eventually switch over to a Fender Stratocaster but then decided to change to bass and ended up with a Gibson Thunderbird – I wish I still had these guitars now because they were so much better than the modern-day versions but that is the way things go these days!
-During all these early days I was unaware of cables and power cords and had no idea there could be any differences in the sound from a standard power cord and an upgraded power cord and that is why I decided to do a test on the cords.
+I did eventually switch over to a Fender Stratocaster but then decided to change to bass.
+And, ended up with a Gibson Thunderbird – I wish I still had these guitars now because they were so much better than the modern-day versions, but that is the way things go these days!
+During all these early days I was unaware of cables and power cords and had no idea there could be any differences in the sound from a standard power cord and an upgraded power cord, and that is why I decided to do a test on the cables.
+Guitarists

-This is me Forty-five years later and I am still playing but not quite as it seems because I only started playing again about two years ago.
-They say things happen for a reason and at the time, you just never quite know why we do the things we do.
-It was the same for me I just had the urge to start playing the guitar again and so went to eBay looked under burns guitars and there it was a Burns marquee in a green burst.
+Me Forty-five years later and I am still playing but not quite as it seems because I only started playing again about two years ago.
+They say things happen for a reason, and at the time, you just never quite know why we do the things we do.
+It was the same for me I just had the urge to start playing the guitar again and so went to eBay looked under burns guitars, and there it was a Burns marquee in a green burst.

-I have last year also tried the latest models which were built in China and were the Apache and the Dream noiseless and also a Marvin but sorry to say they all went because they did not play as well as the marquee as the neck is the best every and very similar to the Fender Stratocaster.
+I had last year also tried the latest models built in China.
+Which, were the Apache and the Dream noiseless, and even a Marvin.
+But, sorry to say they all went because they did not play as well as the marquee.
+Because the neck is the best, and very similar to the Fender Stratocaster.

 I took the standard power cord that came with the amplifier and let it warm up and played a few bars and a few notes and listened to the sound with attention to clarity, string tone, bass response and treble quality.

 I then removed the standard power cord and fitted the Pekune three-meter power cord and let it warm-up and then played the same chords and notes listened to the results that I got and changed back to the original power cord and repeated everything three times.